-Viral gastroenteritis is usually caused by a virus known as Norovirus which is a non-enveloped virus only affecting people.
+Viral gastroenteritis is usually caused by a virus known as Norovirus which is a non-enveloped virus affecting only humans.
 Norovirus was previously known as Norwalk or SRSV (small round structured virus).
 Other less common causes include Rotavirus and Sapovirus.